pve84/cinqconnect/README.md

 To verify if the image works run the image just like before but use the tag `cc:buildstages`.

-Now, if you check the size of the image it will be a lot smaller `docker images cc:buidstages`
+Now, if you check the size of the image it will be a lot smaller `docker images cc:buildstages`

 ## Troubleshooting
 The directory `troubleshooting` contains more or less the same Dockerfiles as `building-images` except for some small issues.
 Try to build the images and find out what's wrong with them en verify if the application is running correctly by using your browser.